avelino/awesome-go/README.md

 * [lgo](https://github.com/yunabe/lgo) - Interactive Go programming with Jupyter.
 It supports code completion, code inspection and 100% Go compatibility.
 * [limetext](http://limetext.org/) - Lime Text is a powerful and elegant text editor primarily developed in Go that aims to be a Free and open-source software successor to Sublime Text.
 * [LiteIDE](https://github.com/visualfc/liteide) - LiteIDE is a simple, open source, cross-platform Go IDE.
+* [lnd](https://github.com/lightningnetwork/lnd) - A second layer network on top of Bitcoin for fast and secure payment
 * [mockingjay](https://github.com/quii/mockingjay-server) - Fake HTTP servers and consumer driven contracts from one configuration file.
 You can also make the server randomly misbehave to help do more realistic performance tests.
 * [myLG](https://github.com/mehrdadrad/mylg) - Command Line Network Diagnostic tool written in Go.
 * [naclpipe](https://github.com/unix4fun/naclpipe) - Simple NaCL EC25519 based crypto pipe tool written in Go.